 Wellsite geologists liaise with drilling engineers, petroleum engineers and mudloggers during the course of projects.

-- evaluating offset data before the start of drilling
+- evaluate offset data before the start of drilling

-- advising on drilling hazards and drilling bit optimisation
+- advise on drilling hazards and drilling bit optimisation

-- taking full responsibility for making decisions about suspending or continuing drilling
+- make decisions about suspending or continuing drilling

-- advising operations personnel on-site and in the operations office
+- advise operations personnel on-site and in the operations office

-- acting, in effect, as the representative of the onshore oil company geology team
+- acting as the representative of the onshore oil company geology team

-- supervising mudlogging, FEMWD and wireline services personnel and monitoring quality control in relation to these services
+- supervise mudlogging, MWD and LWD, core logging and wireline services teams, and monitor quality control in relation to these services

-- keeping detailed records, writing reports, completing daily, weekly and post-well reporting logs and sending these to appropriate departments
+- keep detailed records, write reports, complete daily, weekly and post-well reporting logs and send these to appropriate departments

-- Typical starting salaries for those employed by oil and gas companies ranges anywhere from £25,000 and £45,000.
+- Typical starting salaries for those employed by oil and gas companies can range anywhere from £25,000 to £45,000.

-- New consultant wellsite geologists can earn between £350 and £450 per day.
-Those with experience can earn between £800 and £1,000 per day.
+- New consultant wellsite geologists could earn between £350 and £450 per day, while those with more experience might earn around £800 to £1,000 per day.

-Salaries vary according to experience, where you are working in the world and what type of organisation you work for.
+Salaries vary according to your experience, where you're working in the world and what type of organisation you work for.
 Bonuses and additional allowances can enhance your pay.

 Income figures are intended as a guide only.

-This is not a secure profession, as work depends entirely on drilling activity.
+Work depends entirely on drilling activity.
 Most wellsite geologists work around 150 days a year, but this could vary between 50 and 200.
-You'll be paid on a day-by-day basis.

 What to expect